MohamedKhedr700/core-auth/README.md

 The `AuthChannel` class must extend `AuthChannel` class.

-The `Manager` constant is responsible for defining the authentication manager name.
+The `CHANNEL` constant is responsible for defining the authentication channel name.

-The auth manager is the main class that handles the authentication process, and it defines his own authentication `rules` and `steps`.
+The auth channel is the main class that handles the authentication process, and it defines his own authentication `workers`, `rules` and `steps`.

 ``` php
 <?php